eagle840/katacoda-labs/jekyll/step1.md

 Lets do a quick version check to  make sure ruby, and it's package manager are installed, `ruby -v ; gem -v`{{execute}}

+Lets take a quick look at that 'Gems' are installed.

+`gem install jekyll-theme-cayman`{{execute}}

-Install jekyll  using the ruby package manager 'gem' (takes  a couple of minutes) `gem install jekyll bundler`{{execute}}
+Install jekyll (& bundler)  using the ruby package manager 'gem' (takes  a couple of minutes) `gem install jekyll bundler`{{execute}}

 And check the version/install.